BloomTech-Labs/anchored.app/README.md

   - We pull in user documents via DocuSign's API to our database, flag them, and then filter them on the client-side based on five categories:
     - All Documents
-    - Proofed Documents
+    - Anchored Documents
-    - Documents Pending Proof
+    - Documents Pending Anchor
-    - Signed Documents Awaiting Proof
+    - Signed Documents Awaiting Anchor
     - Unsigned Documents Awaiting Signatures

 - [Chainpoint](https://chainpoint.org/)

-  - When a user verifies they would like to proof their document, we send a hash of that data to Chainpoint, which is aggregrated with other hashes using a Merkle tree.
+  - When a user verifies they would like to anchor their document, we send a hash of that data to Chainpoint, which is aggregrated with other hashes using a Merkle tree.
 The root of the tree is published in a Bitcoin transaction, which cryptographically links the given data to a block on the Bitcoin blockchain.

 - [Stripe](https://stripe.com/docs/api)